Stability in the homology of Deligne-Mumford compactifications: Introduction

 Using an explicit presentation of the cohomology ring $H^\bdot(\bMon)$ given in \cite{etingof2005cohomology}, Sam defined an action of $\FS \op$ on the cohomology of $\bMon$, and proved that it was finitely generated.
 Our work was motivated by his suggestion that there could exist a finitely generated $\FSop$ action on the cohomology of $\bMgn$ for general $g$.

-Sam and Snowden showed that $\FSop$ is noetherian (submodules of finitely generated modules are finitely generated), and described the Hilbert series of finitely generated $\FSop$ modules \cite{sam2017grobner}.
-We use their results to deduce concrete implications from Theorem \ref{Mgnbar}.

-Proudfoot and Young have used $\FSop$ modules to study the intersection cohomology of a space closely related to $\bMon$ \cite{proudfoot2017configuration}.
-The $\FSop$ module they construct is closely related to our construction in the case $g = 0$.
+Sam and Snowden showed that $\FSop$ is Noetherian (submodules of finitely generated modules are finitely generated), and described the Hilbert series of finitely generated $\FSop$ modules \cite{sam2017grobner}.
+We use their results to deduce concrete implications from Theorem \ref{Mgnbar}.\\ Proudfoot and Young have also used $\FSop$ modules to study the intersection cohomology of a space closely related to $\bMon$ \cite{proudfoot2017configuration}.
+The $\FSop$ module they construct appears similar to our construction in the case $g = 0$.
 The statement of our Theorem \ref{hilbert} parallels their Theorem 4.3.

 In order to produce non-tautological classes, Faber and Pandharipande \cite{faber2011tautological} established restrictions on the $\bS_n$ representations that appear in the tautological ring, which resemble the restrictions on $\bS_n$ representations we obtain in Theorem \ref{hilbert}.
 Our restrictions on representations are weaker, but they hold for all cohomology classes.
+This bounds the effectiveness of Faber and Pandharipande's method for producing non-tautological classes.

-Kapranov--Manin \cite{kapranov2001modules} observed that $\bigoplus_{i,n} H_i(\bMgn)$ is a right module over the hypercommutative opeard.
+Kapranov--Manin \cite{kapranov2001modules} observed that $\bigoplus_{i,n} H_i(\bMgn)$ is a right module over the hypercommutative operad.
 This algebraic structure extends the action of $\FSop$ on $H_i(\bMgn)$ for fixed $i$.